donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 ### Model Selection and Preparation

 For this implementation, I chose **Whisper** as the base ASR model due to its strong general-purpose performance and **GPT-2** as the domain-specific language model.
-The external model selected for this fusion process was GPT-2 small, medium, and large.
-The reason for selecting these models was partly due to convenience, because pre-trained versions are widely available and they share a tokenizer/vocabulary with Whisper's decoder.
+The external models selected for this fusion process were GPT-2 small, medium, and large.
+The reason for selecting these models was partly due to the shared tokenizer/vocabulary they have with Whisper's decoder.
 The shared vocabulary means we do not have to learn a mapping from one model's vocabulary to another.
 While Bio-GPT represents an existing medical language model, it uses a different tokenizer that would require learning a mapping function between tokenization schemes.
-To avoid potential errors and implementation complexity, I opted to train custom GPT-2 variants on medical data while preserving Whisper's tokenizer compatibility.
+To avoid potential errors and implementation complexity, I opted to train custom GPT-2 variants on medical data thus preserving Whisper's tokenizer compatibility.

 ### Training Domain-Specific Language Models